 Q. What are the common symptoms of hearing loss?

-• People are always telling you to turn the TV down.
+• People are always telling you to turn the TV down

-• You have a constant annoying ringing or buzzing in your ears.
+• You have a constant annoying ringing or buzzing in your ears

 • Most importantly: friends and family members have asked you to get your hearing checked.
 They will often notice a problem before you do.

-DISCLAIMER: If you are experiencing any of the following symptoms, seek medical attention as soon as possible:
+IMPORTANT: If you are experiencing any of the following symptoms, seek medical attention as soon as possible:

 • Sudden hearing loss